Albanian journalists cover the match between Croatia and Albania in Hamburg. Euro 2024

-Although educated to be impartial, a journalist is often carried away by emotions.
-For a journalist is just a man.
-When there are emotions, there is a bias.
-It is, therefore, quite expected for a journalist to lose shit and scream when their team scores an equalising goal in stoppage time.
+Although educated to be impartial, a journalist often get carried away by emotions.
+For a journalist is just a human.
+Where there are emotions, there also exists bias.
+It is, therefore, fairly expected for a journalist to lose their shit and scream when their team scores an equalising goal in stoppage time.
 While journalists have always supported their national football teams, today, due to the specific environment they work in, they almost have no choice but to be fans.
-Truth is not the aim anymore.
+Truth is no longer the aim.

 Hear me out!